Who wouldn’t want an all-expense paid vacation? Everyone would, and travel prize scams take advantage of that.

 Travel prize scams may begin with an email sent randomly to you and thousands of others.
-Names and addresses can be bought wholesale.
 Or you may see an online ad about a dream vacation being raffled off as part of a promotional campaign.
 A variation on the theme is an invite to participate in a consumer survey.
-It will claim it’s sponsored by travel agents who want to gauge the public’s vacation preferences.
-Or the scammers may claim they’re representing airlines or hotel chains, so you say to yourself it’s got to be legitimate.
+It will probably say it’s sponsored by travel agents who want to gauge the public’s vacation preferences.
+Or the scammers may claim they’re representing airlines or hotel chains.
+So you naturally say to yourself it’s got to be legitimate.
 And because it appears to be legitimate you say to yourself you’ve got nothing to lose.
 So you answer, add your contact information and then move on to whatever else you have to do.

-A few days or weeks later you’re called by someone introducing himself as the travel agent behind the raffle or the survey.
+A few days or weeks later someone will contact you.
+He will introduce himself as the travel agent behind the raffle or the survey.
 To your surprise, he informs you that you’ve won!
 Maybe it’s a month-long guided tour of a lifetime through Europe.
 Or a trek through New Zealand’s Southern Alps, an African safari, a weekend at Disneyland, or a Caribbean cruise.
 Often he’ll tell you it’s free, maybe it’s heavily discounted.
 Either way, how can you turn it down?
 Well, you can’t.
-So you accept
+So you accept.

-Travel Prize Scams Really Want Your Credit Card Number
+Travel Prize Scams Really Want Your Credit or Debit Card Number

 But there’s always just one minor administrative detail before you’re sent your tickets.
 You’ll have to provide the supposed travel agent with your credit card number, maybe a government-issued ID number or passport number as well.
 After all, the tickets can’t be issued without them, and they don’t include travel insurance, which you’ll have to charge to your credit card.
 So you volunteer the information.
 And then, while you’re patiently waiting for the tickets to arrive, you’ve found that a huge cash withdrawal was made using your credit card to someone with your ID and passport number.